adversarial-training-capstone-project/adversarial-training-capstone-project.github.io/_posts/2022-03-07-improving-robustness-via-adversarial-training.md

 - Region proposal network (RPN), which generates 3D object proposals for multiple object classes
 - Second stage detector network, which creates accurate oriented 3D bounding boxes and category classifications for predictions.

 **The AVOD model has state of the art results on the KITTI object detection benchmark, making it a great candidate for our baseline model.** Using the same setup as Taewan Kim and Joydeep Ghosh, we will train the model solely on the car class for the object detection tasks and use the feature pyramid network for feature extraction.
-Below highlights the structure of the AVOD model, in which the blue components represent the feature extractors, pink components represent the region proposal network (RPN), and the green components represent the second stage detector network.
+Below highlights the structure of the AVOD model, in which the blue components represent the feature extractors, pink components represent the region proposal network (RPN), and the green components represent the second stage detector network [2].

 ![AVOD Architecture](/assets/img/avod_arch.png){: .mx-auto.d-block :}
-*AVOD Architecture [2]*{: .mx-auto.d-block :}

 Through taking in the image and LIDAR input, the AVOD model is able to produce results such as the following which creates both labels for the objects as well as bounding boxes around them.

 ![AVOD Output](/assets/img/avod_output.png){: .mx-auto.d-block :}
-*Output of AVOD Model*{: .mx-auto.d-block :}

 # Adversarial Training